ucsb-seclab/karonte/README.md

 To inspect the generated alerts, just run:
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; python **tool/pretty_print.py** LOG_NAME

-## Docker
-A dockerized version of Karonte ready to use can be found [here](https://hub.docker.com/r/badnack/karonte)

 ## Dataset
-You can obtain Karonte dataset at this [link](https://drive.google.com/file/d/1-VOf-tEpu4LIgyDyZr7bBZCDK-K2DHaj/view?usp=sharing)
+You can obtain the dataset that we used to evaluate Karonte at this [link](https://drive.google.com/file/d/1-VOf-tEpu4LIgyDyZr7bBZCDK-K2DHaj/view?usp=sharing).